The Catered Affair: Reception

 According to MGM records, the film earned $947,000 in the U.S. and Canada and $520,000 in other countries, resulting in a loss of $106,000.
 Critics' reviews were largely negative, with the film holding a 17% rating on Rotten Tomatoes.

 The New York Times critic Bosley Crowther compared the film unfavorably to Marty and said the film lacked "compassion or appeal."
 He said that was "partly the fault of the writing, partly the fault of the film and partly the fault of the direction, which is uneven in compass and style."
 Crowther criticized the performances, saying that Bette Davis' performance was "uncomfortably complicated and alien to the lowly locale."
 He wrote that Davis gave the role "the air of a gentlelady who has come down a little in the world and deliberately uses bad grammar, with some effort and considerable shame."
 Ernest Borgnine, he said, "gawks gargoylishly as her Bronx mate."

+For her part, however, Davis said in 1973 that her performance was the most under-appreciated but the most self-satisfying of her career.